Robust Design of Multi-Energy Systems Accounting for Mixed-Integer Operational Problems: Introduction

 \section{Introduction}

-When designing multi-energy systems, it is paramount that these are robust, i.e., they can meet any energy demand that they may face during operation.
+When designing multi-energy systems, it is paramount that these are robust, i.e., they can meet any energy demand that the system is expected to encounter during operation.
 Robustness is an even stronger concern in isolated energy systems, which are not connected to a superordinate grid.
 The limited number of users and small geographic extent of isolated systems lead to large relative fluctuations in load and renewable generation, necessitating robustness against uncertainties in both demand and renewable supply.
-Recently, we transferred a robust design approach from process systems engineering \citep{grossmannoptimumdesignchemical1978} to energy system design \citep{wedemeyerRobustEnergySystem2025} and demonstrated that if the operational problem is convex, the worst-case scenarios lie at the extreme points of the uncertainty set.
-Consequently, for convex operational problems, the feasibility time-step heuristic proposed by \cite{teichgraeberExtremeEventsTime2020}, based on work by \cite{bahlRigorousSynthesisEnergy2017}, guarantees feasibility for all scenarios within the convex hull of the historical data.
-Figure \ref{fig:feasts} illustrates the feasibility time-step heuristic, which is similar to the algorithm by \cite{blankenshipInfinitelyConstrainedOptimization1976} to solve semi-infinite programs (SIPs).
-In both approaches, a lower-level problem is iteratively checked for feasibility, and violating scenarios are added to the upper-level problem (design problem).

-In this approach, design optimization is performed using a set of representative scenarios $\mathcal{S}$ drawn from the available historical data $\mathcal{D}$ to generate candidate designs, whose operational feasibility is subsequently evaluated for all historical scenarios.
-If infeasible scenarios are identified, the representative scenario set is augmented by adding one or more infeasible scenarios, and a new design candidate is computed.
-If all historical scenarios are feasible, the design is deemed robust, and the heuristic terminates.
-For nonconvex operational problems, such as those involving integer decision variables, there is no guarantee that the design identified by the feasibility time-step heuristic is robust and that scenarios within the convex hull of the historical data are feasible \citep{wedemeyerRobustEnergySystem2025}.
-Nevertheless, already in the original work by \cite{bahlRigorousSynthesisEnergy2017}, the heuristic was applied to a mixed-integer linear programming energy system synthesis problem introduced by \cite{vollAutomatedSuperstructurebasedSynthesis2013}.
+To hedge against uncertainty, multi-energy systems are often designed using historical realizations of the uncertainties.
+As incorporating the full historical dataset is often computationally intractable, time-series aggregation methods are frequently applied \citep{kotzurimpactdifferenttime2018, teichgraeberclusteringmethodsfind2019, fleschutzHiddenCostUsing2025}.